 A key focus in many of the discussion has been the role of women in the sugarcane industry and the potential to further enhance the vital role that women play both on and off the farm.

 “Women help drive this industry, and play a vital role as catalysts for change,” said Toneya McIntosh, Cane Changer Project Manager.
 “We are especially interested in ensuring that we continue to support and grow this role as the project rolls out across the rest of the state.”

 The coming months will see the team continue to meet with members of the local cane growing communities in the Burdekin, Mackay and Southern regions to co-design and tailor the project for their district.

 “We’re looking forward to working closely with the foundation and our project partners throughout 2019 to continue Cane Changer’s momentum in the Wet Tropics and expand the project across the state,” Ms McIntosh said.

 “We’re working with growers across the state who want the best for their family, their farms and the environment,” she said.
-“We’re excited to be about to share this story through the project and set the record straight.”
+“We’re excited to share this story through the project and set the record straight.”